-My suite (as were all the main guest areas) was blessedly air-conditioned (as one might expect it’s rather muggy in the Amazon), and stylishly set with a desk and a large California King facing floor-to-ceiling windows.
-There was something so wonderfully decadent about waking up in the morning to find a new world waiting outside.
+My suite (as were all the main guest areas) was blessedly air-conditioned (as one might expect it’s rather muggy on an Amazon River cruise, and stylishly set with a desk and a large California King facing floor-to-ceiling windows.
+There was something wonderfully decadent about waking up to find a new world waiting outside every morning.

-The large canopied observation deck was perfect for a good book, a snooze or a relaxing soak in the communal jacuzzi.
+The large canopied observation deck was a perfect getaway for a good book, a snooze or a relaxing soak in the communal jacuzzi.

 If you’re enjoying this post you may also like

 Wildlife excursions aboard the Zafiro’s 12-guest aluminum skiffs were the foundation of our Amazon River cruise and led by our naturalists, Daniel Vasquez, and Juan Tejada.
-We went on one to two boat rides a day, in the early morning and the late afternoon, when it was cooler and the animals were more active, focusing on the narrower rivers where spotting wildlife was easier.
+We went on one to two boat rides a day, in the early morning and the late afternoon, when it was cooler and the animals were active, focusing on the narrower rivers where spotting wildlife was easier to see.